History of ITV: 1982–1990

 1987 also saw the companies beginning to move into night-time broadcasting.
 This began with individual efforts by individual companies, primarily the 'Big Five' (Thames Television, LWT, Central Independent Television, Granada Television and Yorkshire Television), before collaborative efforts resulted in the whole network operating 24 hours a day by the autumn of 1988.
 Notable efforts included Granada Television's Night Time (which also went out to Tyne Tees Television, TSW, Border Television, Grampian Television and Ulster Television), LWT's Night Network (which also went out to Anglia Television), TVS' Late Night Late (which also went out to Channel Television) and HTV's Night Club; later efforts included ITV Night Time from Thames Television and LWT (which also went out to TVS, HTV, Anglia Television and Channel Television) and Night Shift from Yorkshire Television and Tyne Tees Television.

 From 1 January 1988, each programme on ITV was no longer preceded by the identifier of the regional company that had produced the show.
 Another new venture was the ITV Telethon.
 This biennial routine event held in 1988, 1990 and 1992 saw the regional companies and the national network come together to raise money for charity.
 The 27-hour telethons ended following the change of culture at ITV following the franchise changes in 1993.
-On 13 February 1989, ITV starts broadcasting a national weather forecast for the first time - previously each regional company had aired its own forecast which they had broadcast at the end of their local news programmes and at closedown.
+On 13 February 1989, ITV started broadcasting a national weather forecast for the first time – previously each regional company had aired its own forecast which they had broadcast at the end of their local news programmes and at closedown.

 ITV introduced its first official corporate logo and national on-air identity on 1 September 1989; this was an attempt to unify the network under one image while still allowing for regional identity.
 However, six companies refused to use their versions of the generic ident (Granada Television, TVS, TSW, Anglia Television, Channel Television and Ulster Television), preferring to stick with their distinctive on-screen branding.
 The companies to use the generic ident for the longest time were Yorkshire Television, who kept it on until 24 October 1994, and Grampian Television, who continued to use it right up until ITV's second corporate logo was introduced on 5 October 1998.